Promoting and Maintaining a Secure Environment

-Community members can contact Carthage Security or Residence Life professional staff to make a report outside of normal business hours.
+Community members can contact Carthage Public Safety or Residence Life professional staff to make a report outside of normal business hours.

 Individuals who experience sexual misconduct often need time and space to process what happened.
 The following confidential resources are available to community members who do not know how they want to proceed and who would like to speak to someone in confidence:

 - Campus Pastor, 262-551-5812

 In addition, a complainant can file a written complaint with the Associate Dean of Students/Director of Student Conduct in the Dean of Students Office, which is located in the Todd Wehr Center.
 Its phone no. is 262-551-5800.

 All Carthage faculty and staff must promptly forward any reasonable suspicion of sexual misconduct to a Title IX Coordinator, and forward any reports of sexual misconduct to a Title IX Coordinator.
 In addition, Carthage faculty and staff must, if safe to do so, intervene or stop any sexual misconduct that they observe

 Upon receiving a report of an incident of sexual misconduct, Carthage will follow these procedures:

 (1) Either a Residence Life or Carthage Public Safety staff member will contact the complainant, ensure their current environment is safe, address any immediate health or medical concerns, and forward the report to the investigator.

 (2) As soon as possible, the investigator will contact the complainant to discuss the incident of sexual misconduct and obtain additional information about that incident.